 Perennial daylily plants are a popular choice for both professional and home landscapers.
 With their long bloom times throughout the summer season and wide range of color, daylilies find themselves at home in even some of the most difficult growing spaces.
 This, in tandem with a high tolerance to plant disease and insects, makes them an excellent addition to flower borders.

 As the name implies, the actual flowers of the daylily plant will only bloom for one day.
 Luckily, each plant will produce multiple blooms that come into flower continuously, creating the beautiful visual display that its growers have come to love.
-But what happens once these blooms begin to fade?
+What happens once these blooms begin to fade though?
 Is daylily deadheading necessary?

 Is it Necessary to Deadhead Daylilies?